graphery/graphane-doc/src/guide/templating/index.md

 # Templating

-Graphane templating system is designed to facilitate the creation of dynamic and interactive visualization by **combining the power of SVG markup with powerful directives from a templating system**, similar to Angular or Vue.
+Graphane templating is combine SVG markup template with data with powerful directives, similar to Angular or Vue.
 The rendering is performed efficiently at runtime and does not require a compiler or transpiler.

-The goal is to enable designers and developers **to build complex graphics efficiently**, while benefiting from data binding and interactivity.
-To ensure smooth rendering and optimal performance, the system includes mechanisms specifically designed to efficiently update the visualization when the underlying data changes.

 ## SVG template